clifer/eth-project-manager/README.md

 * __How do I use this with the EthereumJS TestRPC?__

     It's as easy as modifying the config file!
-[Check out our documentation on adding network configurations](http://truffleframework.com/docs/advanced/configuration#networks).
+[Check out the Truffle documentation on adding network configurations](http://truffleframework.com/docs/advanced/configuration#networks).
 Depending on the port you're using, you'll also need to update line 34 of `src/util/web3/getWeb3.js`.

 * __Why is there both a truffle.js file and a truffle-config.js file?__